 “While the FPA was unable to secure every recommendation put forward in the [Life Insurance] Blueprint, we continue to fight for a sensible interpretation of the outlined policy announced on 25 June 2015, particularly the interpretation of what constitutes a lapsed policy for the purpose of the clawback provisions,” the FPA said.

-The proposals, which reflect the FPA’s Life Insurance Blueprint, call for the commission rate to be increased to 70 per cent in the first year and for the clawback period to be reduced to two years.
+The proposals, which reflect similarities to the FPA’s Life Insurance Blueprint, call for the commission rate to be increased to 70 per cent in the first year and for the clawback period to be reduced to two years.

 But the proposal also suggested a punishment for advisers who were found ‘churning’ their clients – it called for ‘churners’ to be placed within a level commission structure and to remain there until they can “prove their innocence”.